TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context

-Table~\ref{tab:factlegal_performance} presents the evaluation of \texttt{FactLegalLlama} on the explanation generation task, measured through both lexical (Rouge, BLEU, METEOR) and semantic (BERTScore, BLANC) metrics.
-We compare a "No Training" scenario (using the LLaMa-3-8B model) with fine-tuned versions on different subsets of \texttt{TathyaNyaya} data.
+Table~\ref{tab:factlegal_performance} presents the evaluation of {FactLegalLlama} on the explanation generation task, measured through lexical, semantic, and expert evaluation metrics.
+We compare a "No Training" scenario with fine-tuned versions of \texttt{TathyaNyaya} data.

-\paragraph{Fine-tuning Benefits:} Fine-tuning LLaMa-3-8B (\texttt{FactLegalLlama}) on factual data substantially improves its explanation quality.
-For \texttt{NyayaFacts}, training on the Multi subset yields the strongest results, with Rouge-1 at 0.3383 and a BERTScore of 0.5843, outperforming both the "No Training" scenario and the Single subset training.
+\paragraph{Fine-tuning Benefits:} \texttt{FactLegalLlama} on factual data substantially improves its explanation quality.
+For \texttt{NyayaFacts}, training on the Multi subset yields the strongest results, outperforming both the "No Training" scenario and the Single subset training.
 This suggests that exposure to more complex, multi-petition cases helps the model generate richer, more contextually sensitive explanations.

 \paragraph{Domain-Specific Fine-tuning:} The contrast between "No Training" and the various training configurations highlights the necessity of domain-specific adaptation.
 Without fine-tuning, the model’s explanations remain weak and less aligned with factual inputs, as indicated by lower Rouge and BLEU scores.
 After training with \texttt{NyayaFacts Multi}, the model better captures the underlying legal rationale, producing explanations that align more closely with reference annotations.